danifitz/nr-snowflake/README.md

 Add queries to the `queries` directory and then add a new block to the nri-flex YML config file.

+### Building a binary for Windows, Linux or Mac OS

+To build a binary, install `pkg`
+`npm install pkg -g`

+Run the `pkg` command to generate binaries for Linux, Windows and Mac OS or specify your platform.

+Use this binary with the Flex integration to send data to New Relic from Snowflake.

 ### Developing

 You need to have `node.js` installed on the machine you're going to run the script from